isomerpages/mlaw-lsb/_register-to-be-a-surveyor/6-applying-for-a-certificate-of-registration.md

 APPLYING FOR A CERTIFICATE OF REGISTRATION
 ---
+To qualify as a Registered Surveyor, one must:

 * Graduate with [educational qualifications](/register-to-be-a-surveyor/education-qualifications/) recognised by LSB
 * Fulfill 1 year’s practical survey work experience under the supervision of a surveyor with a Practicing Certificate